explore

 Distance: 14km; Elevation Gain: +1200m, Descent: -500m

-For more detailed itinerary information I would highly suggest picking up a copy of “The Tour of Mont Blanc: Complete Two-way Trekking Guid” by Kev Reynolds.
-This is the definitive guide for trekking the TMB, and pretty much everyone carries a copy in their pack!
+For more detailed Tour du Mont Blanc itinerary information I would highly suggest picking up a copy of “The Tour of Mont Blanc: Complete Two-way Trekking Guide” book by Kev Reynolds.
+This is the definitive Tour Du Mont Blanc guide book for trekking the TMB, and pretty much everyone carries a copy in their pack!

-What To Pack for The Tour Du Mont Blanc
+The Tour Du Mont Blanc Packing List

 Day Pack